tc09-brcm-social/cadirMgmt/environments/dxagents/dsas/README.md

 # environments/dxagents/dsas
 * cleanse.sh -- cleansing the JSON data from stdin for create.sh/update.sh
 * create.sh envName dxagentName JSONFile -- create a DSA using a JSONFile
-* delete.sh envName dxagentName DSAName -- delete a DSA
+* delete.sh envName dxagentName DSAName OptionalInitOthers0or1 OptionalDelete_db_all0or1 OptionalDelete_db0or1
+	* -- delete a DSA
+	* The most common usage of the optionals is "" 1 ""
+	* in order to delete all data files on the server.
 * exist.sh envName dxagentName DSAName optionalAttrs -- exit code 1
 	* when not exist, otherwise same as read.sh
 * list.sh envName dxagentName -- use exist.sh to determine exit code